All Episodes

 The Democrats now saying it, well, this is a local election.

-There aren't any coattails here.
+This state of Wisconsin, there aren't any coattails here.

-What are you silly?
+What are you, silly?

-Don't be Yeah, that's what they say now.
+Yeah, red says what they say now.

 When this all started, Wisconsin was going to be a lesson to everybody.